 Not all garage door LED light bulbs are the same.
-If your remote control only works when it is close to the garage door opener or the remote control or keypad will close the garage door but won’t open it.
-Also not able to program a new remote control or keypad.
-This may be due to the fact that the Garage Door LED light bulbs are not compatible with your garage door opener.
+If your remote control only works when it is close to the garage door opener or if it can close the garage door but not open it, and you can’t program a new remote or keypad, it could be because the LED light bulbs in your garage door opener aren’t compatible.

-Light Bulbs That Can Be Used in Garage Door Openers
+The Impact of LED Light Bulbs on Garage Door Openers

-- Remote control only works when it is close to the garage door opener
+- Remote control functioning only when close to the garage door opener.

-- Remote control or keypad will close the garage door but won’t open it
+- The remote control or keypad effectively closes the garage door but fails to open it.

-- Not able to program a new remote control or keypad
+- Inability to program a new remote control or keypad.

-If you are experiencing any of the above issues after installing a non-chamberlain LED bulb, replace the light bulb with a CFL bulb or use the tested CHLED1 bulb instead.
+Also, if you experience any of these problems after installing a non-Chamberlain LED bulb, it’s advisable to replace the light bulb with a CFL bulb or opt for the tried-and-tested CHLED1 bulb instead.

-- Bulbs exceeding the recommended wattage for your opener.
-Refer to your product manual for the correct size bulb.
+- Bulbs exceed the recommended wattage for your opener (refer to your product manual for the correct bulb size).

-Using light bulbs other than what is recommended may damage the unit.
-The light bulb cannot touch the light lens cover.
-Low quality LED light bulbs can cause interference with operation of remote controls.
+Using light bulbs other than those recommended may potentially damage the unit.
+Additionally, ensure that the light bulb does not come into contact with the light lens cover, and be cautious about using low-quality LED bulbs, as they can interfere with the operation of remote controls.